rpatel3001/BeaconWear/README.md

+THIS IS OBSOLETE, THE HOME ASSISTANT WEAR OS APP CAN NOW PRODUCE IBEACONS.

 This app is intended to run on Wear OS 3 devices and transmit BLE iBeacon advertisements meant for presence detection and rough distance estimation.

 It has only been tested on my Galaxy Watch 4.